 A few weeks ago, I made the decision to dump my old desktop computer as it was running super slow.
 Doing this writing business on a slow computer wasn’t going to work for me, so I decided to get a laptop.

 I chose the Ink Blue color, but it also comes in Charcoal Grey and Snow White colors.
-The shell is a premium plastic.
+The shell of the HP TouchScreen Chromebook is a premium plastic.
 So it feels pretty sturdy, and probably could take a good beating- though I’m not going to test that out on my computer.
 You get a 14 inch screen, and this particular one has the touchscreen option.
 I found the screen to be visually pleasing, and perfectly fine to watch Netflix or Disney+ on.

-Here you can see the ports that they have on each side.
+Here you can see the ports that the HP TouchScreen Chromebook has on each side.
 I like that there are plenty of ports, and you can even put a micro SD card flush in the slot, so it can stay as long as you need it without it breaking off.
 There isn’t a DVD player in this laptop, or anything fancy, but it is what it is.
 The USB C makes for a quick charge, and that charge will last up to 9 hours, which is good for me.
 I also use my Chromebook charger to charge my phone.
 Bonus.

 The speakers are B & O brand, and they can get really loud.
 I would have to say, they are better quality than the speakers on my old desktop.
 You’re not going to get a booming bass or anything, but I can get good sound quality while watching movies.
 There is a built-in webcam and mic.
 They work okay, I think, but while I was having a Zoom party with my friends due to the Coronavirus, I was having a hard time connecting through my laptop.
 My phone did much better.
 That could be a wi-fi problem, and not a computer problem, but I might have to try it again closer to my router.
 I’ll have to say that Zoom isn’t as cool on this device as it could be on a Windows computer.
 Missing out on the fun features like backgrounds and filters.